 Chappellet Winery is located on the slopes of Pritchard Hill, which is Napa’s best known terroir to not yet be designated with its own sub appellation.
 Pritchard Hill is named after the first settler in this part of the Napa Valley, Charles Pritchard.
 He first planted grapes here in 1882 – the Chappellet property is where he used to live.
 Chappellet owns the trademark rights to Pritchard Hill – otherwise perhaps by now the region would be another one of the Napa Valley’s official sub AVAs.
 Nearby neighbors include two of Napa’s generally recognized seven cult wineries, Bryant Family and Colgin Estate.

-Chappellet Winery is actually one of the older family owned wineries in Napa Valley.
+Chappellet Winery is one of the older family owned wineries in Napa Valley.
 During the early part of our project, their name came up in conversation more than a few times during our visits to other Napa wineries.
 Apparently they have strong support among tasting room hosts at other wineries 🙂 Chappellet was the first of the “late 60’s and early 70’s” generation of wineries to be built in Napa Valley.
 There was a rather substantial period of time prior to when Chappellet was founded in which very few wineries were built in the Napa Valley.
 Aside from a number of wineries built immediately after Prohibition was repealed, it was some 50 years after Prohibition before Napa really started seeing a boom in new wineries and producers).

 They raised six children and remarkably all six are involved in the winery operations in some capacity.
 They moved here before Napa Valley was well-known and had a bit of foresight, timing and perhaps a touch of luck as their property has been proven over the decades to be optimum for growing Bordeaux varietals.
 The popularity of Pritchard Hill is clearly evident when you visit; simply look at all the winery signs and or vineyards who are now neighbors of Chappellet including Bryant Family, Continuum and a bit further, Colgin.